 They generally work alongside councils and licensing animal activity businesses.
 To ensure that businesses that sell and care for animals have appropriate licensing and meet care standards.
 Including kennels, catteries, animal daycare centres, home boarding and breeding businesses.

 To become an Animal Welfare Officer, you must hold an Ofqual accredited Level 3 certificate or equivalent.
-Which trains and assesses learners to inspect and license animal activity businesses.
-Such as this Animal Welfare Officer Level 3 Diploma.
+Which trains and assesses learners to inspect and licence animal activity businesses.
+Such as this Animal Welfare Officer Diploma.

-You could work with your local council or use the qualification to train with the RSCPA as an inspector.
-And with experience move into specialist roles like an Equine Officer, Wildlife Officer or Rescue Co-ordinator.
+You could work with your local council or use the qualification to train with the RSPCA as an inspector.
+And with experience move into specialist roles like an Equine Officer, Wildlife Officer or Rescue Coordinator.

 Assistance Dog Trainer

 Currently, over 7,000 people in the UK use assistance dogs to complete practical tasks, receive emotional support and live independently.
-Therefore, training dogs to help people is incredibly important.
-They can assist people with physical disabilities, medical conditions and hearing or sight difficulties.
+Therefore, training dogs to help people is incredibly important as they help people with disabilities, medical conditions, and hearing or sight loss.

 Assistance Dog Trainers work with a variety of breeds, often puppies, to prepare them for their support role.
-In addition to this, they also give talks and demonstrations to help raise funds for assistance dogs.
+As well as being assistance dog handlers, they give talks and demonstrations to help raise funds for assistance dogs.
 As well as training new trainers.

 It’s a job that requires patience, communication skills and physical fitness.
-You’ll also need to be prepared to travel as many Assistance Dog Trainers travel up and down the country to visit dogs and their owners.
+You’ll also need to be prepared to travel as Assistance Dog Trainers often travel to visit dogs and their owners.

-With experience in this role, you could progress to supervisory and management positions.
-Or become self-employed and set up your own business working with assistance dogs or general dog training.
+With experience in this role, you could progress to supervisor and management positions.
+You could also go it alone and set up your own business working with assistance dogs or general dog training.

 Dog Obedience Trainer

 Trainers typically earn their living by teaching classes to multiple dog/owner groups or by providing private lessons.
-Classes could be in basic obedience, or with experience they can help dogs complete more complicated tasks.
+A class might be in basic obedience, but with work experience classes could help dogs complete more complicated tasks.
 Such as search and rescue, hunting, police work, livestock management, therapy, protection and detection.

-There aren’t any formal qualifications to become a Dog Obedience Trainer, but there are dedicated courses you can take.
-Such as this Level 3 Dog Obedience Trainer online course.
+There aren’t any formal qualifications to become a Dog Obedience Trainer.
+However, there are dedicated courses you can take to help you understand dog behaviour.
+Such as this Dog Obedience Trainer online course.

 An Animal Behaviourist diagnoses and treats behavioural issues in animals.
-They can work with animals in various captive environments, but for the most part, they work with domestic pets.
+They work with animals with behaviour problems in various captive environments, but for the most part, they work with domestic pets.

-These Animal Behaviourists are called Pet Behaviour Counsellors and are often passed on client details from Veterinarians.
-Once a Vet determines the issues aren’t illness related, they’ll refer pet owners onto these behaviour experts.
+These Animal Behaviourists are called Pet Behaviour Counsellors and are often passed on client details from Vets.
+Once a Vet determines the issues aren’t illness related, they’ll refer pet owners to these behaviour experts.

 These professionals are responsible for the health and safety of pets, owners, themselves and others.
 Their work is vital to assess risk levels, especially when dealing with aggressive animals.

-Some Animal Behaviourists specialise in one or a few types of animal.
-Generally, they are self-employed though more employed opportunities are becoming available.
+Some Animal Behaviourists specialise in one or a few types of animals.
+Generally, they are self-employed though more employment opportunities are becoming available.

 There is no set entry route into the profession.
-However, registration to the Certificated Clinical Animal Behaviourists (CCAB) and Association of Pet Behaviour Counsellors (APBC) requires degree level study.
-Usually in biological studies, animal related courses and behavioural sciences.
-You’ll also need practical, hands-on experience of working with animals.
+However, you will need a degree to register with the Certificated Clinical Animal Behaviourists (CCAB) and Association of Pet Behaviour Counsellors (APBC).
+This normally has to be in courses related to biological studies, animals or behavioural sciences.
+You’ll also need practical, hands-on experience working with animals.

-A great way to see whether this is a career you want to pursue is by studying a short course.
-This Level 4 Animal Psychology course teaches you how to observe and interpret animal behaviour.
-Giving you a greater insight into the animal mind and an appreciation for the importance of understanding their behaviour.
+A great way to see whether this animal behaviour and training career is for you is by studying a short course.
+This Animal Psychology course teaches you how to observe and interpret animal behaviour.
+Giving you a greater insight into the animal's mind and an appreciation for the importance of understanding their behaviour.

-Upon completion, you could pursue qualifications that would lead you to degree level study of animal psychology.
-Or put your skills towards other animals related professions.
+Once finished, you could go further and study courses that would lead to a degree in animal psychology.
+Or put your skills towards other animal-related professions.

-No matter which path you want to follow, you can start your journey to your ideal animal related career online. learndirect is a leading UK distance learning provider.
+No matter which of the career paths with animals you want to follow, you can start your journey online. learndirect is a leading UK distance learning provider.
 With many online courses to help you reach your personal and professional goals.